EmK530/NetShrink/README.md

   print(NetShrink.Decode(data)) -- prints: 127 65533 4294967295
 end)
 ```
+If `data` was encrypted, adding the key used during encoding as the third argument to Decode will make sure the buffer is read correctly.

 ## Documentation
 Below is a list of all supported data types and their respective functions and documentation.